• Skip to main content

 Home » Food News

-Published: Jul 30, 2019 · Modified: Dec 29, 2021 by Angela · This post may contain affiliate links · 21 Comments
+Updated: Oct 8, 2022 · Published: Oct 9, 2022 · by Angela · This post may contain affiliate links · 21 Comments

 Why is My Avocado Stringy?

-Let's be honest, avocados are expensive.
-When they have strings or threads in them, we want to know why and how to still enjoy that pricey fruit.
 I have done some research on why this happens.
-I have also had enough of these unfortunate avocado mishaps to figure out many ways to still get my avocado fix and not waste my money throwing them away.
+I have also had enough of these unfortunate avocado mishaps to figure out many ways to still get my avocado fixed and not waste my money throwing them away.
+So don't be too worried and do not throw away that avocado.
+Keep reading about these avocado fibers and how to still eat an avocado even with brown or black streaks.

-Strings (fibers) in Your Avocado?
+Strings (fibers) in Your Avocado

 The brown strings found in avocados are actually more common than we wish.
 It turns out, these “strings” or "threads" are the fibers (vascular bundles) of the fruit.
 There are numerous reasons why some avocados have them.
 Even some avocado varieties are more susceptible than others when it comes to being stringy.